bmancini55/clusty/README.md

 # clusty
-Clusty is a command-line utility for running a number of node applications in parallel.
+Clusty is a command-line utility for running many node applicates as a single process

 ## Use